jingyu9575/remap-omen-key/README.md

 It is possible to change the function of this key back to Home, by putting a small program in place of the Command Center link, which simulates the Home key to the operating system.

+This branch edits the registry to make the driver start the simulating program.
+There is [another approach](https://github.com/jingyu9575/remap-omen-key/tree/custom-client) which replaces part of the driver and is more responsive, but it requires importing a certificate.

 ## Guide

 First, the driver "HP System Event Utility" (with `HPMSGSVC.exe`) must be installed.